MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/install-om-crossplat-agent-cmdline-1801.md

 If there are existing certificates on the system, they're reused during agent installation.
 New certificates aren't created.
 Certificates aren't automatically deleted when you uninstall an agent.
 You must manually delete the certificates that are listed in the folder `/etc/opt/microsoft/scx/ssl` for UNIX and `/etc/opt/microsoft/omsagent/scom/certs` folder for Linux.
 To regenerate the certificates at install, you must remove this folder before agent installation.

 You must have already manually installed an agent before you start this procedure.
-You will need a root or elevated account to perform the procedure.
+You'll need a root or elevated account to perform the procedure.

 ## To install certificates for UNIX and Linux support